cure-dao/curedao-api-sdk-php/README.md

-# CureDAOClient
+# CureDAO API SDK for PHP

 We make it easy to retrieve and analyze normalized user data from a wide array of devices and applications.
 Check out our [docs and SDKs](https://github.com/cure-dao) or [contact us](https://curedao.org/discord?utm_source=php-sdk).

-- API version: 0.0.1

 ## Requirements